SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-14-veni-veni-paxlovid.md

-   anybody tries to bust my chops about "100% efficacy vs death", let's get the confidence limits on that, where we see a not too wildly indecisive 68% &ndash; 100% (confidence limits on rare events are always wide, because you can't get enough samples; since each sample is a death, this is a good thing):
+   anybody tries to bust my chops about "100% efficacy vs death", let's get the confidence limits on that, where we see a not too wildly indecisive 68% &ndash; 100% (confidence limits on rare events are always wide, because you can't get enough samples; since each sample is a death, rarity is a Good Thing):

    ```R
    > signif(efficacyAndCL(679, 0, 682, 12), digits = 3)